Skip to content

 Commscope Listed by coinbasecartel Ransomware Group

 On April 20, 2026, telecommunications infrastructure manufacturer CommScope appeared on the leak site of the ransomware group known as coinbasecartel.
 The company confirmed that internal files had been exfiltrated during a ransomware incident.
-While the exact number of people whose information was exposed remains unknown, anyone whose personal or employment records passed through CommScope systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose personal or employment records passed through CommScope systems could be affected.

 Public reporting indicates that coinbasecartel posted CommScope to its data leak site on April 20, 2026.
 The materials listed consist of internal files exfiltrated after the group gained access to the company’s network.
 CommScope, headquartered in Hickory, North Carolina, provides cables, connectivity systems, wireless equipment, and data-center infrastructure to telecommunications providers, enterprises, and government clients worldwide.
 Available reporting does not yet specify the volume or exact categories of data involved, but ransomware incidents of this type frequently include employee records, vendor contracts, customer details, and internal correspondence.